taskcluster/taskcluster-docs/src/manual/design/namespaces.md

 * `mozilla-group:<groupName>` -
    Roles of this form represent the scopes available to members of the given Mozilla LDAP group via the login service.

-* `mozilla-user:<userName>` -
-   Roles of this form represent the scopes available to the given Mozilla LDAP user via the login service.
-   Note that we prefer to grant scopes to LDAP groups, rather than individual users, although this is not always practical.

 * `mozillians-group:<groupName>` -
    Roles of this form represent the scopes available to members of the given Mozillians group via the login service.